Ifebabs/Daily-Checklist/README.md

 # Daily Checklist Generator

-I made a quick Python script that generates a yearly checklist in Markdown format to use on Notion.
+I made a quick Python script that generates a yearly checklist in Markdown format to use on Obsidian.
 Thought it wouldn't hurt to add to my Github.

 ## Features